fedluc/qupled/README.md

 The following command line options can be employed to control the calculations performed by STLS (the same information can also be retrieved by running STLS with the option `--help`) :

+  * `--debug-input` can be used to print the content of the entire input structure to the screen, mainly useful for debugging purposes.
+The entire input structure is printed if "--debug-input=1" is specified, otherwise only a summary of the most relevant input parameters is printed.
+Default `--debug-input=0`
   * `--dx` specifies the  resolution for wave-vector grid.
 Default `--dx=0.01`
+  * `--guess-files` specifies the names of the two text files used to construct the binary files that can be supplied as an initial guess for the code.
+More information on the files for the initial guess are given in the section "Guess and restart".
+Default `--guess-files=NO_FILE,NO_FILE` (no files are specified)
+  * `--guess-write` can be used to run the code in "write-guess" mode by setting `--guess-write=1`.
+More information on what this means are given in the section "Guess and restart".
+Default `--guess-write=0` (the code runs in the normal mode and solves the theory specified by `--theory`)
   * `--iter`  specifies the maximum number of iterations to employ in the iterative procedure used to compute the static structure factor.
 Default `--iter=1000`
   * `--min-err` specifies the minimum error for convergence in the iterative procedure used to compute the static structure factor.
 Default `--min-err=1e-5`
   * `--mix` specifies the mixing parameter for iterative solution.
 Default `--mix=0.1`.